Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

 \begin{proposition} In any NE $(\sigma^{1^*},\sigma^{2^*}) \in \nash$, the node basis $\nbasis{\sigma^{1^*}}$ is a set cover.

 Furthermore, both players must necessarily randomize their actions in equilibrium. \end{proposition}

 The proof of this result is based on a best-response argument, and uses the fact that from any inspection strategy that leaves one or more components completely unmonitored, we can construct another strategy that strictly improves \defender's payoff.
-This argument is completed by repositioning some detectors and evaluating the resulting change in \defender's payoff, which involves exploiting the submodularity of the detection function $\detect$, the upper bound on \defender's equilibrium payoff in $\widetilde{\Gamma}$ (Proposition~\ref{best_set_cover}), and the fact that the players must use all resources in equilibrium (Proposition~\ref{all_resources}).
+This argument is completed by repositioning some detectors and evaluating the resulting change in \defender's payoff, which involves exploiting the submodularity of the detection function $\detect$, the lower bound on the value of the game ${\Gamma}$ (Proposition~\ref{best_set_cover}), and the fact that the players must use all resources in equilibrium (Theorem~\ref{all_resources}).
 Interestingly, this result may not hold when $b_2 \geq \semm$: In that case, \attacker may target components that are ``close'' to each other, which can result in \defender leaving some components completely unmonitored to focus on the ones for which targeted attacks are easier to detect; see Section~\ref{Other Case} for an example.

-We can now combine the aforementioned equilibrium properties to derive parametric bounds on the players' payoffs and the expected detection rate in equilibrium.
+Proposition~\ref{all_edges} provides an important insight for planning a network inspection operation.
+To position and operate detectors on the network, the defender typically needs to ``prepare'' a subset of locations (nodes).
+For example, such locations need a secure connection between the detectors' sensing unit and the infrastructure network, as well as reliable power supply for sensing and transmitting the measurements.
+The number of distinct locations that need to be prepared can be minimized by finding an equilibrium inspection strategy that has a node basis of minimum size.
+From Proposition~\ref{all_edges}, we deduce that this number is \emph{at least} $\smsc$.

-\begin{theorem} For a given detection model $\mathcal{G}$, and the players' resources $b_1<\smsc$ and $b_2<\semm$, the game $\Gamma(b_1,b_2)$ has the following properties: \begin{enumerate} \item Equilibrium payoffs of both players are constant and bounded as follows:
+\textbf{Step 3: Properties of the expected detection rate in equilibrium.} We now conclude our game-theoretic analysis of $\Gamma$ by focusing on the equilibrium expected detection rate.
+In particular, we combine Proposition~\ref{best_set_cover} and Theorem~\ref{all_resources} to obtain the following parametric bounds on the expected detection rate in equilibrium: